What can I say. I'm a classic geek in many respects.

 Palm M515 cradle

-Targus PAU70 port replicator so I can plug my DIN connector keyboard into my USB only laptop
+Targus PAU70 port replicator so I can plug my DIN connector keyboard into my USB

 Dual 19" monitors